Alternative VPN Choices for You

 - Over 21,000 IP addresses in 21 countries

 - Apps for all platforms

 - Reliable Performance (unblocks Netflix US)

 Speeds were tested on a 30 Mbps internet connection.
 The VPN caused connection speeds to drop by two thirds, with UK and French servers both averaging a shade under 10 Mbps.
 US servers showed a similar drop to around 9 Mbps.
 While these speeds are Okay for streaming, they are hardly mind-blowing and will probably cause some issues with gaming and intensive HD.
 Thus, this might not be the best option for Netflix.

 No IP leaks, DNS leaks, or WebRTC leaks were detected using this VPN.
 However, I was unable to test for IPv6 because my ISP does not provide IPv6 connections.

-SpyOff has threee pricing tiers similarly to most other providers. $11.10 will buy you a month-to-month Starter service while the price drops down to a year with the $7.77 monthly Premium plan.
+SpyOff has three subscription plans that differ only in price. $11.50 will buy you a one-month "Starter" service.
+The price drops down to $8.10 per month if you pay annually.
 Each plan comes with all available servers.
-The difference is in savings.
-Alternatively, you may opt for the $12.22 Premium Plus plan - also billed once per year - which includes Premium Support and more VPN tricks.
-It’s slightly odd to charge extra for unclear benefits, as we’ll discuss in more detail.
+Alternatively, you may opt to pay $12.50 for the Premium Plus plan - also billed once per year - which includes Premium Support and "VPN tricks" (does not seems worth the extra money).

 "The connection with SpyOFF is secured via SSL encryption on every system.
 We can not provide you with a full encryption suite."